-Looking for healthcare rebranding inspiration?
+Looking for inspiration on rebranding in healthcare today?
 Look no further!
 Northwell Health Senior Vice President and Chief Marketing and Communications Officer Ramon Soto shares his unique perspective.

-In the latest issue of Healthcare Insight, Ramon Soto offers an insider's view of a successful rebrand strategy.
+In the latest issue of Healthcare Insight, Ramon Soto offers an insider’s view of a successful strategy on rebranding in healthcare today.
+This is one of many healthcare rebranding examples that utilized a comprehensive strategy for success.
 Hear the interview and read the full transcripts below.

 Insight: Describe Northwell Health’s reasons for the rebrand and the overall goal of the rebrand itself.